ElaineQT/tp/docs/UserGuide.md

   e.g. in `addMenuItem name/MENU_ITEM_NAME`, `MENU_ITEM_NAME` is a parameter which can be used as `add name/chocolate cake`.

 * Items in square brackets are optional.<br>
-  e.g `findRoute fd/FLIGHT_DATE d/DESTINATION s/SOURCE [ ft/FLIGHT_TIME ]` can be used as `findRoute fd/07112029 d/India s/singapore` or as `findRoute fd/02172022 d/singapore s/china ft/15:30`.
+  e.g. `findRoute fd/FLIGHT_DATE d/DESTINATION s/SOURCE [ ft/FLIGHT_TIME ]` can be used as `findRoute fd/07112029 d/India s/singapore` or as `findRoute fd/02172022 d/singapore s/china ft/15:30`.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `addMenuItem name/MENU_ITEM_NAME type/MENU_ITEM_TYPE`, `type/MENU_ITEM_TYPE addMenuItem name/MENU_ITEM_NAME` is also acceptable.